civictechdc/codefordc.github.com/blog/_drafts/2014-10-20-converting-from-md-coordinates.md

     import requests
     from bs4 import BeautifulSoup

-The response will be in XML (not ideal), so we will use [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) to convert to a more useable format.
+The response will be in XML (not ideal), so we will use [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/) to convert to a more useable format.
 Normally I'd use [lxml](http://lxml.de/) for this because it is fast.
 However lxml is less accepting of badly formatted XML.
 As our responses will be small and maybe a little messy, Beautiful Soup is a safer choice.

 We use `requests` to set up the requests.
 Here's an annotated mock script: